At dawn over Guadalcanal 50 years ago, two Japanese dive bombers plunged toward the cruiser USS Helena and ran smack into the future of warfare.

 "Almost no one ever hit an airplane with the old-fashioned fuses," recalled Dr. James A. Van Allen, the discoverer of the Earth's radiation belt, who worked on fuses at the Applied Physics Laboratory of Johns Hopkins University during the war.
 "It would be just a sheer stroke of luck to hit anything."

 But the Helena had more than luck that morning.
-She carried one of history's first smart weapons -- anti-aircraft shells armed with Hopkins' new proximity fuse, an electronic device designed to detect its target and detonate if it flew within about 75 feet.
+It carried one of history's first smart weapons -- anti-aircraft shells armed with Hopkins' new proximity fuse, an electronic device designed to detect its target and detonate if it flew within about 75 feet.

 That weapon was a closely guarded secret.
 So the pilots of the nimble Aichi 99 bombers may have felt they had the advantage as they screamed toward the Helena, an island of guns and steel as long as two football fields.

 The proximity fuse obviously didn't have the awesome power of the atomic bomb, which helped shape global politics after the war.
-It didn't have the broad military and civilian applications of radar.
+It didn't have the broad military and civilian application of radar.
 But some think it was just as crucial to the Allied victory as the other two devices.

 "In my opinion this is the real secret weapon of World War II," said Ralph B. Baldwin of Naples, Fla., a scientist who worked on the fuse project and later wrote a book about it.
 "It shortened the war drastically.
 And at the end of the war the general staffs of Japan and Germany didn't know what had hit them."